 If threshold performance is met, a base number of Performance Shares in a range of 50% to 150% of the target number will be earned, subject to modification based on total shareholder return relative to a peer group.
 Total shareholder return of the Company over the three-year period, plus dividends, will be compared to total shareholder returns of peer companies.
 The peer companies list for total shareholder return comparison is the same as the peer companies list used for compensation benchmarking purposes.
 The previously used peer group was created by Bloomberg and has been discontinued.
 Relative performance that places the Company at or above the 75th percentile of the peer group would result in maximum upward adjustment of the number of shares of Common Stock earned by 30%, performance in the range between the 25th and 75th percentiles would result in no adjustment, and performance at or below the 25th percentile of the peer group would result in maximum downward adjustment by 30% (provided that if a base number of shares is earned, the lowest percentage of the target number that will vest is 50%).
 When total shareholder return is negative, but the Company's relative total shareholder return performance is at or above the 75th percentile, the cap is 140% of target.
 When the Company's relative total shareholder return performance is between the 50th percentiles, the cap is 115% of target.
+When the Company's relative total shareholder return performance is at or below the 50th percentile, the cap is 110% of target.
+When the Company's relative total shareholder return performance is at or below the 50th percentile, the cap is 110% of target.
 When the Company's relative total shareholder return performance is at or below the 50th percentile, the cap is 115% of target.
 When the Company's relative total shareholder return performance is at or below the 50th percentile, the cap is 115% of target.
-When the Company's relative total shareholder return performance is at or below the 50th percentile, the cap is 115% of target.
-The Committee included the total shareholder return modification feature to strengthen the link between our financial performance results and the market's reaction to that performance, and to reinforce alignment of our executive compensation progra
+The Committee included the total shareholder return modification feature to strengthen the link between our financial pe